 Petitioners have submitted, as part of their overall claim for fees and costs in this case, a series of bills from the three named authors of that article, to which I will hereinafter refer as the "Young-Geier article," and from another individual, Dr. Robert Hirsch, who is said to have also contributed initial work to the analysis that was published in the article.
-They contend that those four individuals should be compensated about \$500,000 for their efforts in producing the article, including designing and carrying out data analysis, and writing the article.
-Dr. Young would receive \$248,636, the Geiers would receive around \$197,000, and Dr. Hirsch would receive \$41,000.
+They contend that I should award \$447,044.02 to compensate those four individuals for their efforts in producing the article, including designing and carrying out data analysis, and writing the article.
+Petitioners would receive \$248,636.91 to compensate Dr. Young, \$157,407.11 for the two Geiers, and \$41,000 for Dr. Hirsch.7